Ensono/amido.github.io/docs/workloads/frontend/browser_support.md

 sidebar_label: Browser Support
 ---

-Given we are building a WebApp template designing for accessibility, we would like to have optionality to support broad range of browsers.
+Given we provide boilerplate WebApps designing for accessibility, we would like to have optionality to support broad range of browsers.
 We look to following the standards set by Government Digital Services (GDS) on designing our WebApp and testing for compatibility.
 Amido's stacks supports latest version